Black Hole Growth and Feedback in Isolated Romulus25 Dwarf Galaxies: Results

 Understanding the source of scatter in the $M\textsubscript{BH} - M\textsubscript{star}$ relation requires first understanding how the BHs evolved to the present day.
 BHs grow through BH-BH mergers as well as through accretion of gas particles.
 We trace the growth history of each BH and calculate the growth through mergers onto the main progenitor, $M\textsubscript{mergers}$.

 Figure~\ref{fractional-growth} shows the fraction of total BH mass grown via mergers by $z=0.05$, versus the host stellar mass.
-The majority of undermassive BHs never undergo BH mergers and instead grow entirely through accretion onto the main progenitor.
-On the other hand, the majority of overmassive BHs undergo at least one BH merger, though the primary mode of growth depends on the mass of the host.
-Overmassive BHs in hosts below $M\textsubscript{star} \lesssim 10^{9} M_\odot$ grow primarily through BH mergers onto the main progenitor.
-Overmassive BHs in hosts above $M\textsubscript{star} \gtrsim 10^{9} M_\odot$ grow primarily through accretion onto the main BH progenitor.
+By $z=0.05$, only $8\%$ of undermassive BHs have ever undergone a BH merger, and instead the vast majority grow solely through accretion.
+On the other hand, $95\%$ of overmassive BHs have undergone at least one BH merger, and grow through a mixture of BH mergers and accretion at higher rates than undermassive BHs.
+The primary mode of growth for overmassive BHs depends on host stellar mass, where those found in hosts below $M\textsubscript{star} \lesssim 10^{9} M_\odot$ grow primarily through BH mergers, and those found in hosts above $M\textsubscript{star} \gtrsim 10^{9} M_\odot$ grow primarily through accretion onto the main BH progenitor.

 We next turn to how BHs evolve relative to the stellar mass of their hosts.
 Figure~\ref{Mbh-Mstar-evolution} shows the evolution of undermassive, overmassive, and median BHs and their hosts onto both the $z=0.05$ $M\textsubscript{BH} - M\textsubscript{star}$ relation and $M\textsubscript{acc} - M\textsubscript{star}$ relation.
 The black line indicates the SS13 locally observed relation, where the dashed portion indicates a linear extrapolation.
 Regardless of how we frame BH growth, we find fundamental differences in growth histories between undermassive and overmassive BH hosts.
 Undermassive BHs tend to evolve onto the $z=0.05$ relation by building up $M\textsubscript{BH}$ only after the host has built up its stars.
 On the other hand, overmassive BHs hosts tend to either grow their BHs before their stellar mass, or grow both in tandem.
 The differences in $M\textsubscript{BH} - M\textsubscript{star}$ evolution strongly suggest overmassive and undermassive BH hosts may build up their stars and dark matter in fundamentally different ways.